 Depending on your child’s desired involvement, dancing at home can range from an impromptu boogie-down when their favorite song comes on, to a choreography lesson thanks to YouTube.
 And of course, dancing is another form of exercise, so two birds here.

-For those interested in taking their performances to the next level, many kids get a kick out of raiding their parents’ closets and playing dress up, and putting on their own improvised shows.
+For those interested in taking their performances to the next level, many kids get a kick out of raiding their parents’ closets, playing dress-up, and putting on their own improvised shows.

 It’s all about frame of mind

-Whether it’s through one of the activities above, or something entirely different, try to embrace the scenario presented and challenge yourself and your kids to come out better, stronger, or smarter on the other side!
+Whether it’s through one of the after-school activities above, or something entirely different, try to embrace the scenario presented and push yourself and your kids to come out better, stronger, or smarter on the other side!